 Intended primarily for the browsing of Wittgenstein's writings (with

 Wittgenstein Source in focus) and their internal and external relations,

 including bibliographic metadata such as relations between Nachlass sources

-metadata.
+single remarks.
 The ontology is produced via XSLT extraction from XML-TEI(P5)

 versions of the source materials.

 The files can be edited in ontology editors such as Protégé,